-- The level of awareness, skills and technology for integrated water resources management and new functions for its implementation is fairly low at both the national and provincial level.
-Clearer understanding and commitment regarding IWRM at senior levels in Government is also needed.

-- One area requiring training and other technical assistance is integrated river basin planning and management.
-New techniques, methods and models are needed, as well as public consultation, negotiation and conflict resolution skills.

-- Training and technical assistance should be provided to encourage the application of integrated water resources management to areas such as flood management and mitigation.

-- Public administration reform needs to be carried forward to address both institutional issues and staff issues such as recruitment, salary and benefits, and improved management staff management.
+- The level of awareness, skills and technology for integrated water resources management and new functions for its implementation is fairly low at both the national and provincial level. - Technical assistance is integrated river basin planning and management.
+New techniques, methods and models are needed, negotiation and conflict resolution skills. - Training and technical assistance should be provided to encourage the application of integrated water resources management to areas such as flood management and mitigation. - Public administration reform needs to be carried: Salary and benefits, and improved staff management. - Training should address the need at both the university and post-graduate level and at the technical level.

-- Professional training is based on traditional approaches.
-New advanced concepts and techniques should be added to the curriculum.
-Training at the local level (provincial, district and commune) is poor.
-Retraining and training of trainers also need to be improved.

-- Training should address the need at both the university and post-graduate level and at the technical level.